aws-samples/amazon-sagemaker-secure-mlops/README.md

 You can develop and evolve the seed code for your own needs.
 To deliver the new version of the seed code **in form of the project template**, please follow the steps:
 + Update existing or create your own version of the seed code
 + Zip all files that should go into a project CodeCommit repository into a single `.zip` file
 + Upload this `.zip` file to an Amazon S3 bucket of your choice.
-You must specify this S3 bucket name when you create a new project in SageMaker Studio
+You must specify this S3 bucket name when you create a new project in Studio
 + Set a special tag `servicecatalog:provisioning` on the uploaded file.
 This tag will enable access to the object by `AmazonSageMakerServiceCatalogProductsLaunchRole` IAM role:
   ```bash
   aws s3api put-object-tagging \